dward2/BME547/Assignments/final_image_processor.md

 server.
 If the GUI needs to interact with the database, it should do it by making requests of the server.

+## Planning
+* It is a requirement for this assignment you develop milestones and issues that provide a detailed plan of how you will approach and implement this project.
+* Add these milestones and issues to your GitHub repository.
+* Each issue should be assigned to a team member.
+* One team member must be responsible for coding the patient-side GUI.
+The other team member must be responsible for coding the monitoring-side GUI.
+* All other issues can be assigned to either team member with the goal of balancing work load among the members.
+Both team members may work on any specific issue, but the assigned team member should make sure that the issue is addressed/implemented.
+* Notify the instructor when your plan is available for review before you begin significant coding activities.

 ## Deliverables
 * All project code for the two GUI clients, server, and tests (in the form of a tagged GitHub repository).
 All code should be well documented with docstrings.